w3c/wai-statements/README.md

     This is required for the expanding and toggling of sections and information.

-For now you need to strip and modify all files manually to make it includeable into your own project.
+For now you need to strip and modify all files manually to make it includeable in your own project.

 #### TODO for stand alone version